CSH-1220/CAE-Hackathon/README.md

 ## Install and Usage

-The required packages are listed in the [requirements.txt](requirements.txt)
+The required packages are listed in the [requirements.txt](requirements.txt).
+You also need to [download](https://drive.google.com/file/d/1yaHq3LgZcm9kNkIoFZGduZYiYw1wqvG0/view?usp=sharing) the model's weights for all of the three tasks in our system.
+After unzip the file, put it under the CAE-Hackathon folder for running the scripts.

 ## System demonstration